Poetry

 in the presentation of poetry in public.

-began as a vehicle for occasional charity readings, and has grown into Poetry Aberdeen, a popular regular monthly event in Aberdeen,
+as a vehicle for occasional charity readings, and grew into Poetry Aberdeen, a popular regular monthly event in Aberdeen,

 where guest poets are invited to read their work, and the open mic slot allows new